openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/items/peerassessment.md

 ![peer assessment rubrics](../../../img/10/peer_Assessment_1.png)

-*Fig. 09: The example of the statistic information of Peer-Assessments*
+*The example of the statistic information of Peer-Assessments*
 </center>

 ### General Peer Assessment Configuration